garrandall/popular-music-data/tracks/i-d-wait-a-million-years-the-grass-roots.md

 Sweat pouring down my chest
 Still I can't love you less (Whoa-whoa-whoa-whoa)
 It's worth all the pain and pride
-Baby, I just cant hide
+Baby, I just can't hide
 All that I feel inside

 And I'd wait a million years